Spirit (comics character): Fictional character biography

 The Spirit, referred to in one newspaper article cited below as "the only real middle-class crimefighter", was the hero persona of young detective/criminologist Denny Colt.
 Presumed killed in the first three pages of the premiere story, Colt later revealed to his friend, Central City Police Commissioner Dolan, that he had in fact gone into suspended animation caused by the villainous Dr. Cobra's experiments.
 When Colt awakened in Wildwood Cemetery, he established a base there (underneath his own tombstone).
 Using his new-found anonymity, Colt began a life of fighting crime wearing a simple costume consisting of a blue domino mask, business suit, fedora hat, and gloves (plus a white shirt and red necktie).
 While elements of this basic costume occasionally vary (depending on the Spirit's circumstances and where he is in the world), he is always depicted wearing his blue domino mask and blue leather gloves.
 The Spirit dispensed justice with the aid of his assistant Ebony White, funding his adventures with an inheritance from his late father Denny Colt Sr. and the rewards from capturing various villains.

 The Spirit originally was based in New York City, but this was quickly changed to the fictional "Central City".
 Not tied to one locale, his adventures took him around the globe and even to the Moon.
-He met eccentrics, kooks, and femme fatales, bringing his own form of justice to all of them.
+He met eccentrics, kooks, and femmes fatale, bringing his own form of justice to all of them.
 The story changed continually, but certain themes remained constant: the love between the Spirit and Dolan's feisty protofeminist daughter Ellen; the annual "Christmas Spirit" stories; and his archenemy the Octopus (a psychopathic criminal mastermind who was never seen, except for his distinctive purple gloves).